 The apartments “by Loos” were quite modern and before their time.
 It’s safe to say that Loos was a step ahead of the rest with is designs.
 Typical qualities of his work include the use of high-quality, natural materials and a heavy emphasis on thoroughly thought-out functions and well organized interior spaces.
 Proof of these qualities can be seen in the precisely furnished, built-in cupboards or other atypical features, which were meant to ease the lives of the apartments’ inhabitants.

-There are currently two tour routes with a total of three newly reconstructed interiors that can be viewed by visitors: the Apartments of the Kraus family and Dr. Vogl and the Brummel House.
-Several times a year the yet-to-be-reconstructed interior of the former house of Hugo Semler at Klatovské 19 is opened to visitors.
-Another interior of the Semler Residence at Klatovské 110 is under the care of the Gallery of West Bohemian.
-This space is momentarily under reconstruction.
+There are currently three tour routes with a total of four newly reconstructed interiors that can be viewed by visitors: the Apartments of the Kraus family and Dr. Vogl and the Brummel House and the newest Semler Residence.
+Several times a year the yet-to-be-reconstructed interior of the former house of Hugo Semler at Klatovská 19 is opened to visitors.

 The Loos interior of the former Kraus family apartment at Bendova 10 is also used to hold wedding ceremonies.
 In addition, conference rooms are available here and are often used to house lectures and cultural events.